run-ai/docs/docs/admin/admin-ui-setup/templates.md

 date: 2023-oct-22
 ---

-A template is a pre-set configuration that is used help quickly configure assets in the system.
-Using a template allow you to submit a workload based on template which has aggregated all relevant building blocks for your workload.
+A template is a pre-set configuration that is used to quickly configure and submit workloads using existing assets.
+A template consists of all the assets a workload needs, allowing researchers to submit a workload in a single click, or make subtle adjustments to differentiate them from each other.

 ## Creating Templates